BCDevOps/backup-container/DEVELOPER.md

 - `./minio-data` - Minio storage
 - `./backup` - Backup data

+NOTE: Minio needs at minimum of 1G to function properly.
+Make sure you have some free local space.

 Add this shell (bash or zsh) alias, it helps to quickly connect to a container by name:

 ```bash